Sump pump: Power

 Sump pumps may be plugged into an electrical power receptacle.
 In this case, it is safer to use a dedicated circuit, which is less likely to lose power from a blown fuse or tripped circuit breaker.
-In addition, the dedicated circuit may omit GFCI protection, which is more vulnerable to false tripping due to electrical noise, especially during thunderstorms.
+In addition, the dedicated circuit may not require GFCI protection, as it is less vulnerable to false tripping due to electrical noise, especially during thunderstorms.
 The dedicated circuit receptacle may be specially labeled to warn against unplugging the pump, or the plug may be attached using a special retaining bracket to discourage unplugging.
 Instead, the pump may be hardwired to electrical power, so that it cannot be unplugged.

 Since a sump basin may overflow if not pumped, a backup system is important for cases when the main power is out for prolonged periods of time, as during a severe storm.

 Some sump pumps can be automatically powered from a battery backup system, or a separate battery-powered system may be installed, typically with its float switch set slightly higher than the float switch of the primary pump.

+Using a separate generator is another option.
+These do often require a manual setup.

 Alternatively, the municipal pressurized water supply powers some pumps, which can operate using a water turbine, or by using the Venturi effect.
 This design eliminates the need for electricity but consumes potable water, potentially making it more expensive to operate than electrical pumps and creating an additional water disposal problem.
 This design is used more for backup pumps rather than primary pumps.

+The main thing to check with the alternative backup electricity sources is whether they offer enough power.

+Sump pumps tend to require at least 230 volts although smaller models in the United States can sometimes run on 120 volts.
+Similarly, watt and amp needs of sump pumps can vary.
+Consumer models can vary from 700 running watts to 2300 watts and more.
+Gallons per watt-hour is a measure of efficiency in sump pumps.

+Additionally, sump pumps will typically require an extra burst of power known as additional starting watts to get running.
+This can be as much as 1.5 times and more than the running watt and amp needs.

 Industrial sump pumps may be powered by other means, such a steam or compressed air, especially for backup pumps or in locations where access for maintenance is difficult.